KainosSoftwareLtd/hibernate-sequences/README.md

 will be created.

 The standard sequence generation strategy without optimization can be used on sequences created for `Pooled` and `PooledLo` optimization.
+Only issue this creates are gaps in the generated ID values.
 This makes it the safest strategy when its not clear how other applications will be using the underlying database.

 #### Ordering
 Sometimes we need to generate values in order (i.e. generated values are always bigger or smaller then the previous ones).